A cohort is a group of people that have common characteristics and are treated as a group.

 - Any in-app event reported by the advertiser (average number of occurrences per user for each event)

 - You can also select "All" to view a snapshot of all metrics per cohort

 Select the Time Frame You Want to Look At

 1. The different metrics are calculated per different time frames, which represent the average cumulative activities in the first X days after install per user.
 The provided time frames are 1, 3, 5, 7, 14, 30, 60 and 90 days.
 Example: cohort day 3 of network A shows 10 sessions, meaning the average user attributed to network A performs 10 sessions in the first 4 days after installation (install day, day 1,2 and 3).

 NOTE: AppsFlyer considers the counting of a day based on the UTC calendar date and not based on the number of hours since install.
-For example, if an install occurs on 1 Feb at 22:44 and a purchase takes place on 2 Feb at 01:12 - the purchase is shown on Day 1 even though it occurred less than 3 hours after the install.
+For example, if an install occurs on Feb 1st at 22:44 UTC and a purchase takes place on Feb 5th at 01:12 UTC - the purchase is shown on Day 4 even though it occurred 3 days after the install.

 The generated report provides a graph and a data table.
 The example below is for users from Germany and the UK, grouped by campaign and by the attributed media sources: